-- 34 percent of respondents said no one is responsible for coaching and certifying their company’s value messages.
+- 34 percent of respondents said no one is responsible for coaching and certifying their company’s value proposition messages.
 The rest indicated they’re trusting their sales managers or trainers to do this in addition to their other responsibilities and regardless of qualifications.

 - Meanwhile, only 9 percent of companies regularly expect salespeople to record themselves delivering value messages so it can be reviewed, coached and certified by subject matter experts.

 Combined, these numbers show that there’s a lot of room for companies to set themselves apart by adding some rigor and structure to their skills practice program.
 Make no mistake: The skills gap is still wide between high and low performers.
 Implement a practice program to ensure your reps are on the right side of the divide.
 Because, as Mauboussin says, “If you compete in a field where the range of skill is wide, the more skillful will succeed at the expense of the less skillful.”

 Check out our new eBook to learn how so-called “best practices” could be leading you astray in your marketing and sales activities.